-Reservations are accepted for transient slips by calling either the Dockmaster’s Office or the Dock Attendant cell phone number shown above.
+Reservations are accepted for transient slips by calling either the Dockmaster’s Office, the Dock Attendant cell phone number shown above, or online through DOCKWA.
 Call early for popular weekends, special events, and holiday periods.
 Reservations are not required for tie-ups at the Free Docks, which are on a first-come, first-serve basis.

-Long Term slips are available at a cost of $7.00 per foot of boat length per month, with discounts available for quarterly, semiannual or annual payment.
+Long Term slips are available at a cost of $7.50 per foot of boat length per month, with discounts available for semiannual or annual payment.
 Contact the Dockmaster to discuss long-term dockage

-Dock Attendant is on duty daily, from 8am to approximately Sunset, to provide docking assistance and register boats, and to provide local information, pump-outs, ice, and assistance to visitors.
+Dock Attendant is on duty daily to provide docking assistance and register boats, and to provide local information, pump-outs, ice, and assistance to visitors.
 Contact the Dock Attendant on his cell phone, or VHF 16, or stop by the office in the Lighthouse at the west end of the waterfront.

 Private and secure heads and showers are available 24 hours a day, in the Lighthouse, for registered boaters.